-Keep it simple with fitness and personal finance and you’ll get 80 percent of the way there.
+Keep it simple with fitness and financial knowledge, and you’ll get 80 percent of the way there.
 It will also be your best bet at making changes to your daily habits, which is easier said than done.

 “You can’t manage what you can’t measure.” – Peter Drucker

-Here’s the problem: for people like me, tracking calories or dollars isn’t fun.
-I’ve gone on record stating how much I dislike budgeting.
-In fact, we don’t budget.
-Instead we use an approach called the anti-budget.
+Here’s the problem: tracking calories or dollars isn’t fun for people like me.
+I’ve gone on record stating how much I’m not too fond of budgeting.
+We don’t budget.
+Instead, we use an approach called the anti-budget.
 Tracking calories, dollars, or workouts may not be for everyone, but it WORKS!

 If you’re not interested in tracking calories or dollars, see if you can find technology to help.
 I’ve used apps such as Mint (for money), MyFitnessPal (for nutrition), and JEFIT (for workouts).
-Honestly, I don’t do any of these regularly but when I have, the progress has been noticeable.
+Honestly, I don’t do any of these regularly, but the progress has been noticeable when I have.
 Thankfully we live in a generation that provides tools to help us easily track our fitness and personal finances.

-If you’re needing to make big changes in fitness or personal finance, trust the process and make a personal commitment to track your food intake, dollars spent, and workouts completed.
+If you need to make significant changes with your fitness or finances, trust the process and commit to tracking your food intake, dollars spent, and workouts completed.
 You’ll be shocked at the results.

 Behavioral Change is Difficult

-“There’s been a lot of work done to help people change their behavior, but we really don’t have many successful interventions to help people maintain those changes over time,” says Jennifer Sumner, PhD, assistant professor of behavioral medicine.
+“There’s been a lot of work done to help people change their behavior, but we don’t have many successful interventions to help people maintain those changes over time,” says Jennifer Sumner, Ph.D., assistant professor of behavioral medicine.

-Research shows that making changes to behavior is difficult.
-This is especially true with the food we eat, the money we spend, and the way we work out.
+Research shows that making behavior changes is difficult.
+This is especially true with the food we eat, the money we spend, and how we work out.

 Humans are not rational creatures.
-Which is an important point because so many models and research efforts are based on the assumption that humans do think rationally.
-Over and over again we have proved this to be wrong.
+This is an important point because so many models and research efforts in the United States are based on the assumption that humans think rationally.
+Yet, over and over again, we have proved this to be wrong.

-So, if many humans are irrational, how do we influence behavioral change by using rational advice?
-This is the million dollar question.
+So, if many humans are irrational, how do we influence behavioral change using rational advice?
+This is the million-dollar question.

-Take nutrition for example.
-A common statistic in the industry is that 95% of diets fail and most will regain any weight lost during the next 1 to 5 years.
+Take nutrition, for example.
+A common statistic in the industry is that 95% of diets fail, and most will regain any weight lost during the next 1 to 5 years.
 Now I know this isn’t all behavioral.
-Losing weight can be really hard and we can do all the right things and still not make progress.
+Losing weight can be challenging, and we can do all the right things and still not make progress.

-Regardless, while acknowledging that some people have medical issues or did not hit the thin gene pool lottery, there are many others that could make significant lifestyle changes just by changing a few behaviors.
-This is true in fitness and personal finance.
+Regardless, while acknowledging that some people have medical issues or did not hit the thin gene pool lottery, many others could make significant lifestyle changes by changing a few behaviors.
+This is true in fitness and finance.

-This is a fascinating topic to me that would require several blog posts to really dig into and explore.
-For now we’ll just acknowledge the fact that changing our behaviors is really hard and we see similar patterns in fitness and personal finance.
+This fascinating topic would require several blog posts to dig into and explore.
+For now, we’ll acknowledge that changing our behaviors is hard, and we see similar fitness and personal finance patterns.

 Small Wins Equal Big Results

-In the personal finance space, compound interest has been called the “eighth wonder of the world”.
-Investing a relatively small amount of money can compound into huge gains down the line.
+In personal finance, compound interest has been called the “eighth wonder of the world.”
+A relatively small amount of money can compound huge gains down the line.

 Fitness and nutrition have similar compounding effects, especially as we get older.
-The habits we form when we’re young, such as eating well and working out regularly, make a huge difference over the years.
-When you skip the candy bar or push through to make it to the gym when you don’t really want to, you’re making an investment in yourself.
+The habits we form when we’re young, such as eating well and working out regularly, make a massive difference over the years.
+You’re investing in yourself when you skip the candy bar or push through to the gym when you don’t want to.
 These small decisions add up to big wins down the road.
-Don’t get me wrong, I eat candy bars way too often.
+Don’t get me wrong; I eat candy bars way too often.
 I’ve probably had five this week, which isn’t great.

-I’m now in my late 30s.
-I’ve noticed that this seems to be the age where you can really start to see who has taken care of themselves over the years and who hasn’t.
+I turned 41 last year.
+I’ve noticed that this seems to be the age where you can start to see who has taken care of themselves over the years and who hasn’t.
 And this isn’t about body shape or size because much of that is hereditary.
 What this is about is looking and feeling healthy.
-The small daily decisions and habits formed over the years compound and you can often visually see those that take good care of their bodies and those who don’t.
+The small daily decisions and habits formed over the years compound, and you can often see those who take good care of their bodies and those who don’t.

 There are Factors Outside of Our Control

 I know some of this article may come across as being pompous.
-Many may become defensive and provide very valid reasons for struggling with fitness or personal finance.
-With everything said above, we need to acknowledge that there are factors outside of our control that influence our daily habits in these areas.
+Many may become defensive and provide valid reasons for struggling with fitness or financial well-being.
+However, with everything said above, we must acknowledge that factors outside our control influence our daily habits in these areas.

 Every year I try to make it to my doctor for a biometric screening.
-Almost no matter what I do my cholesterol numbers are higher than normal.
-This is a hereditary issue that makes it much more difficult to control than other people.
-Sure, working out and eating better can help lower my cholesterol a bit.
-But it seems like no matter what I eat or how many times I work out, my numbers are going to be higher than many others.
+But unfortunately, my cholesterol numbers are higher than usual, almost no matter what I do.
+This hereditary issue makes it much more difficult to control than other people.
+Sure, working out and eating better can help lower my cholesterol.
+But it seems like no matter what I eat or how many times I work out, my numbers will be higher than many others.

-We all probably have something that is a legitimate hinderance to fitness or personal finance.
-An injury can keep us out of the gym for long periods of time.
-Some of us may have been born with a health related issue that doesn’t allow us to work out a certain way.
-One of the most frustrating things about fitness and personal finance is we can do everything right and then something completely out of our control derails us.
+We all have something that is a legitimate hindrance to fitness or finance.
+For example, an injury can keep us out of the gym for long periods.
+Some of us may have been born with a health-related issue that doesn’t allow us to work out a certain way.
+One of the most frustrating things about fitness and finances is that we can do everything right, and something entirely out of our control derails us.

-With finances, there are systematic inequality issues that impact certain groups of people more than others.
-This is also probably worthy of a post for a different day but for now it’s important to at least acknowledge.
-The research shows that you can take two people with similar education and skills, yet different ethnicity, and one group on average makes less income and has lower net worth than the other.
+With financial fitness, systematic inequality issues impact specific groups of people more than others.
+This is also worthy of a post for a different day, but it’s essential to acknowledge it.
+The research shows that you can take two people with similar education and skills yet different ethnicity; one group makes less income and has a lower net worth than the other.
 This is a problem and one that needs to continue to change.

 What is important is that we try to control what we can and push through other barriers to the extent possible.
-There is a lot of gray area between hinderances that are legitimate and where we simply make excuses.
-With that being said, it would be unfair to not acknowledge that there are factors outside of our control that impact our fitness, nutrition, and finances.
+There is a lot of gray areas between legitimate hindrances and where we make excuses.
+With that being said, it would be unfair not to acknowledge that factors outside our control impact our fitness, nutrition, and finances.

-The principles above can be applied to many areas besides fitness and personal finance.
+We can apply the principles above to many areas besides fitness and finances.
 Keeping things simple, tracking progress, considering the behavioral side, and making progress by taking small steps can apply to many different areas.
-At the same time, we have to acknowledge that life isn’t always fair and sometimes there are forces out of our control that keep us from reaching our goals.
+At the same time, we must acknowledge that life isn’t always fair, and sometimes forces out of our control keep us from reaching our goals.

-Regardless, many of the traits that make someone good with money also make someone good with fitness.
+Regardless, many traits that make someone good with money also make someone good with fitness.
 Something not mentioned above that is a theme throughout this article is delayed gratification.
 I believe that delayed gratification is one of the keys to success in today’s instant gratification world.
-Saving money, working out when you don’t want to, and eating healthy even if it isn’t the best tasting makes a huge difference down the line.
+Saving money, working out when you don’t want to, and eating healthy even if it isn’t the best tasting makes a massive difference.